wavefrontHQ/docs/pages/doc/ingestion_policies.md

    3. Select whether you want to set a PPS limit.
       If you choose to set a PPS limit, you must enter the points per second limit number in the **PPS per billing period** text box.
    4. Click **Next**.
-5. Enter the name of the policy, and optionally, a description and click **Create**.
+5. Enter the name of the policy and, optionally, a description and click **Create**.

 If a user starts ingesting data into Wavefront through a Wavefront Proxy, you can see the ingestion policies to which a proxy belongs from the [Proxies browser](#see-the-ingestion-policies-to-which-a-proxy-belongs) page.